5 Eloquent and Enduring Quotes From Maya Angelou

 1. "Believe people when they tell you who they are.
 They know themselves better than you."

 This quote appeared in Angelou's sixth autobiography, "A Song Flung Up to Heaven," which chronicles her life between 1965 and 1968.
-In context, Angelou was referring to a man named Phil, who said that he was ornery and a crazy liar when he met her.
-Weeks later, he purposefully stopped on railroad tracks while Angelou was in the car, taking off just in time to narrowly miss an approaching train.
-The incident scared Angelou deeply and convinced her that he was, indeed, mean and ornery.
+In context, Angelou was referring to a man named Phil, who told her that he was ornery and a crazy liar when they first met.
+Weeks later, he purposely stopped on railroad tracks while Angelou was in his car, taking off just in time to narrowly miss an approaching train.
+The incident scared Angelou deeply and convinced her that he was indeed as ornery as he had proclaimed himself.
 But this was a lesson that likely reared its head many times over the course of her life.

-"People took advantage of her in the usual ways — so she had learned to be suspicious of motives," says Wagner-Martin, acknowledging all the jobs Angelou worked to support herself and her son.
+"People took advantage of her in the usual ways — so she had learned to be suspicious of motives," says Wagner-Martin, acknowledging all the jobs Angelou worked to support herself and her son (these included fry cook, streetcar conductor, sex worker and nightclub singer).
 "By the time she became the impressive public speaker that people remember, she had lived through decades of penury, decades of various betrayals: She knew how unkind people could be, but her message in her dynamic lectures remained positive."

 Advertisement

-The quote is sometimes phrased as, "When people show you who they are, believe them" and Oprah Winfrey added her own twist on this.
-Winfrey considered Angelou a close friend and mentor and in a 1997 episode of "The Oprah Winfrey Show," Winfrey recalled discussing a boyfriend, who continuously stood her up and was unreliable, with Angelou.
-Angelou reminded her of the life lesson and asked her why she didn't get it the first time it happened?
+The quote is sometimes phrased as, "When people show you who they are, believe them," and Oprah Winfrey added her own twist on this.
+Winfrey considered Angelou a close friend and mentor and in a 1997 episode of "The Oprah Winfrey Show," Winfrey recalled discussing a boyfriend, who continuously stood her up, with Angelou.
+Angelou reminded her of the life lesson and asked her why she didn't get it the first time he showed he was unreliable?
 So, Winfrey said her adjunct to Angelou's quote is, "When people show you who they are, believe them the first time."

 Maya Angelou and Oprah Winfrey